Jesus805/Suota-Go-Plus/README.md

 # SUOTA Go+

-https://coderjesus.com/blog/pgp-suota/
+For my blog post about this project.
+Including all the technical information that I learned, please visit my website https://coderjesus.com/blog/pgp-suota/

 YOU ACKNOWLEDGE THERE MAY BE RISKS USING THIS SOFTWARE, I AM NOT LIABLE FOR ANY BRICKED PGP.